Michael deals with international arbitration, litigation, adjudication and ADR.

 - Combined Power v European Development Company – acting for a power company in claims under contract for installation of CHP units and energy supply

-- Temple Legal Protection v QBE – concerning the meaning of a phrase commonly found in Lloyd’s Non-Marine Binding Authority Agreements and agent’s entitlement to conduct run-off
+- Temple Legal Protection v QBE – concerning the meaning of a phrase commonly found in Lloyd’s Non-Marine Binding Authority Agreements and agent’s entitlement to conduct run-off.
+The issue arose in the course of the challenge of an award under S 69 Arbitration Act 1996 before the Commercial Court and Court of Appeal.

 - Cable & Wireless v IBM and Compass Management Consulting – defending third party benchmarker, following whose report Cable & Wireless sued IBM for approximately £160m and against whom IBM sought an indemnity